 - Apache Spark

 - Cloud (AWS mostly)

 - Dependency Management

 - Jan 2018: Functional Programming Principles in Scala

 - Nov 2017: Neural Networks and Deep Learning

-- Promoted to Senior Principal Engineer and continuing in same role.
+Promoted to Senior Principal Engineer in Dec 2020

 Here are some notable achievements from my time in this role: